wpswings/points-and-rewards-for-woocommerce/readme.md

 * Change the point value for the order total and cart redemption
 * Assign a similar point value to all simple products with global point assign feature
 * Offer a specific number of points for a set price range of the order value
+* Hooks to extend the points tab for admin

 ## WHAT’S INCLUDED IN OUR FREE POINTS AND REWARDS FOR WOOCOMMERCE PLUGIN